Ducalius/RNS-AVX2-POC/README.md

 A Proof-of-Concept bignum library for cryptography using Remainder Number Systems and Montgomery modular multiplitcation algorithm.
 Utilizes AVX2 for acceleration.

-Provides a 2048-bit unsigned int type and a set of arithmetic operations some cryptographic algorithms (such as RSA).
+This PoC rovides a 2048-bit unsigned int type and a set of arithmetic operations that could be used to implement some public-key cryptographic algorithms.
+An example implementation of RSA is provided in rsa.c.
+Types of other lengths could be implemented using the same algorithms.

 Acknowledgments: